tiagopog/jsonapi-utils/README.md

 end
 ```

-And a base controller to include the features from `jsonapi-resources` and `jsonapi-utils`:
+And a base controller to include the features from `jsonapi-utils` and define some defaults:

 ```ruby
 # app/controllers/base_controller.rb